solana-labs/solana/book/src/testnet-participation.md

 Additionally there is a blockexplorer available at [http://beta.testnet.solana.com/](http://beta.testnet.solana.com/).

-The beta testnet is configured to reset the ledger every 24hours, or sooner should an hourly automated sanity test fail.
+The beta testnet is configured to reset the ledger daily, or sooner should the hourly automated cluster sanity test fail.

 ### Machine Requirements
 Since the beta testnet is not intended for stress testing of max transaction